 If you identify with this body shape, you likely have a curvy figure up top and bottom with a narrower waist in between, making it difficult to find the perfect pair of jeans that fits the way YOU want them to.
 To make things easier, we’ve compiled a list of jeans that are particularly suited for hourglass-esque shapes — although keep in mind that the best way to get tailored recommendations is through your personal Revelle store.

-This is a go-to feature on designated “curvy” jeans, which leave more room in the back.
+- Find jeans with a contoured waistband: This is a go-to feature on designated “curvy” jeans, which leave more room in the back.

-This way, your jeans will sit comfortably right at the narrowest point (your defined waist) and shape your curvy hips.
+- Opt for high waist/high rise (as opposed to low-rise or mid-rise): This way, your jeans will sit comfortably right at the narrowest point (your defined waist) and shape your curvy hips.